metterklume/robot-ludo/Readme.md

-Red to play, rolls **6**: Counter at 8 cannot go to 2, skipping past home, but a counter can come in from the pen.
+Red to play, rolls **6**: Counter at 3 can go to 9, which will not cut the blue since 9 is a safe square.
+Or a counter can come in from the pen.
+Let's play the second move.

 ```python